Mycoearthdome/Sentinel/README.md

 ## External Scanner Integration

-On its first execution the Python module attempts to run [`rkhunter`](https://rkhunter.sourceforge.net/) to gather an additional baseline of rootkit indicators.
-If the Windows tools `gmer` or `icesword` are available through Wine they are executed as well.
+On its first execution the Python module attempts to run `rkhunter`, `chkrootkit`, `lynis`, `maldet` and the OSSEC rootcheck when these tools are installed.
 Output from these scanners is sent to syslog via the `logger` command and can be reviewed with `dmesg` or by inspecting `/var/log/syslog`.

 ## Training the ML Heuristic